mviereck/microscopy-tools/README.md

 ## imgruler

 Draws a ruler into an image.
-Needs ImageMagick.
-Intended to draw a micrometer into micoscopic captures.
+Intended to draw micrometers into micoscopic captures.
 Contains a calibration instruction.

 Runs on Linux, macOS and (in Cygwin) on MS Windows.